marcelosec/marcelosec.github.io/_posts/2025-07-14-eCPPTv2-simulation.md

 root@brainpan:~#
 ```

 Finally we finished the laboratory practice, it is very similar to **eCPPTv2** and even more complicated than the exam.
-I want to apologize if in any part of the entire report it has not been possible to understand it well, in any case I provide my email **arc4.he@gmail.com** I will be aware of any possible questions.